An incentive for the economy and the environment

 Anecdotal evidence says that this incentive is not going to get the older, pre-1998, cars off the road.
 Sue would have only received $2,000 IF she had purchased a NEW car.
 She got $3,000 from her Son for the old car.
 Another friend, Jill, has a 1995 vehicle and she said the same thing, “that amount of money isn’t going to get me to get rid of my car.
 I’ll drive the thing for another ten years and save more than that.”

-Another reason Sue wouldn’t have received the credit is because the newer car Sue purchased didn’t meet the 25 percent more miles per gallon, according to the EPA, than her older one.
+Another reason Sue wouldn’t have received the credit is that the newer car Sue purchased didn’t meet the 25 percent more miles per gallon, according to the EPA, than her older one.

 If Sue wasn’t going to sell her car to Chris she could have bought a newer truck from a commercial entity (get used to that term, it means new or used car dealer).
 She would have had to buy a different vehicle.
 Once again, I looked at fueleconomy.gov, and for a 6-cylinder manual 4WD (which is what Sue bought) the Toyota T100, or Tacoma never went up in miles per gallon by 25 percent, or 15 percent, or 10 percent.